JeffCohen/workbook/books/cs/1-part-one/3-containers-for-things/3-linked-lists.md

 If you can solve the challenge of building a your own linked list to manage some data that's meaningful - your MP3 collection, for example - then your brain will come to understand the mindset and the patterns that have been most crucial for the endeavor of computer science to advance.

-1. a collection of things is made up of smaller, atomic containers
-2. data has no intrinsic meaning - it's all about representation and interpretation
-3. memory pointers represent the breakthrough concept of_indirection_, a powerful technique to build software artifacts
-4. indirection is the core idea of all modern software architecture